tkhyn/pyconizr/README.rst

 render, -r
    How the output should be rendered.
 Can be:
-     - css: for CSS output [default]\n'
+     - css: for CSS output [default]
-     - scss: for SASS output\n'
+     - scss: for SASS output
-     - no: no output (to simply generate a sprite)\n'
+     - no or ``Falsy`` from python: no output (to simply generate the sprite)
-     - a path to a custom Jinja2_ template file for a 100% custom output
+     - a path to a custom Jinja2_ template file for a 100% custom output (see existing templates for available variables)

 static-url
    The absolute URL to the static directory.
 Used for links towards sprites and